Hudson Soft: Video game releases

 Hudson Soft is responsible for series such as Bomberman, Bonk, Star Soldier, and Adventure Island.

 Hudson also released a long-running and popular video game series in Japan.
 Far East of Eden was a classic RPG set in a fictionalized feudal Japan.
 The series was up to its fourth main entry when Hudson was absorbed into Konami.
 The second entry in the series was widely regarded as one of the best RPGs ever released, ranked 12th by Famitsu among all games released in Japan.
 Hudson Soft also created the long-running and critically acclaimed Momotaro Dentetsu series, a board game-style video game centered around business transactions.
 16 games in the series released in Japan.
 Before its absorption, Hudson had re-released some of its first hit games for the GameCube in Japan, including Adventure Island, Star Soldier, and Lode Runner.

 Hudson had a long history of creating games for other companies.
-The most notable of these were the Mario Party games, which they developed for Nintendo.
+The most notable of these were the Mario Party games, which it developed for Nintendo.
 They developed the first eight console installments and two handheld spin-offs; however, due to Hudson being acquired by Konami, Mario Party 9 and all games after that have been developed by Nintendo subsidiary NDcube, which consists of many former Hudson employees.
 Hudson also developed Fuzion Frenzy 2 for Microsoft, which was released for the Xbox 360 in January 2007.
 Bomberman 64: The Second Attack was published by Vatical Entertainment, unlike the former two games on the Nintendo 64 which were both published by Nintendo.